 I see many guppy breeders use bare bottom tanks with no aquarium decoration.
 Don’t get it why is necessary to keep your guppies in such a sterile environment.

-From my experience adding plants to your breeding and out-grow guppy tanks is also contribution to growth and health.
+From my experience adding plants to your breeding and out-grow guppy tanks is also a contribution to growth and health.

 Nitrates are the “final product” of fish waste, which in high quantities is toxic to your fish.
 Live plants will consume nitrates from the water columns, “purifying” the water.